AnnadaD/ExamPortalSystem_secure/README.md

    - Check if port 5000 is already in use by another application

 6. Default login credentials:
+   - Regular user:
      - Username: john
      - Password: password123
+   - Admin user:
+     - Username: admin
+     - Password: admin123
+     - Access the admin security dashboard at: http://localhost:5000/admin/dashboard

 ## Database Schema

 The application uses the following database tables:
-- `students`: Stores student account information
+- `students`: Stores student account information (including role-based access control)
 - `exams`: Contains information about available exams
 - `exam_questions`: Stores questions for each exam
-- `exam_attempts`: Tracks when a student starts an exam
+- `exam_attempts`: Tracks when a student starts an exam (with IP and user-agent tracking)
 - `exam_results`: Stores the students' exam scores
 - `student_answers`: Records the answers submitted by students
+- `security_logs`: Records security incidents with timestamps, IP addresses, and user-agents

 ## Security Implementation